aroberge/reeborg-world-creation/README.md

 ![](/assets/simple_task.png)

-While most programming tasks will likely be relatively simple and aimed at beginners, they is no limit to how complex a given programming task can be.
+While most programming tasks will likely be relatively simple and aimed at beginners, there is no limit to how complex a given programming task can be.
 For example,  **very advanced students** can be given a maze with one or more objects to be collected and asked to

 1. use the available methods to obtain a JSON description of the world;
 2. transform this into some standard graph representation